 Douglass moved to the San Diego area in 1992.
-“I’m currently living in a big, beautiful house out in Lake Hodges, in the Del Dios-Escondido area,” he says.
+“I’m currently living in a big, beautiful house out in Lake Hodges, in the Del Dios-Escondido area,” he said at the time.
 “We survived the fires, and it’s lovely here.
 It’s like Mayberry on acid.”
 Though he could probably live off the royalties from “Jungle Love,” Douglass remains one of the county’s busiest musicians.

 “My musical plate is so full, it’s unreal,” he says.
 “I do solo finger-style gigs, concerts, weddings, funerals, dogfights — you pay, and I’ll play.”
 Among his current ensembles: the Fabulous Pelicans wedding band (“We get paid elephant bucks for traveling to exotic locations”), surf rockers Mo’ Wasabi (“I’m a Ventures junkie”), and the Monsters of Classic Rock, whose members have played with AC/DC, David Bowie, Rod Stewart, and Huey Lewis.
 One frequent Monster is guitar heavyweight Rick Derringer.
 “Going toe-to-toe with Rick and surviving made me happy to have been born,” says Douglass.
 “Lovely guy, too.”

 Monsters has also at various times included Joey Molland (Badfinger) on vocals and guitar, Carmine Rojas (David Bowie, Rod Stewart) on bass, Terry Ilous (from '80s metal monsters XYZ) on lead vocals, and a stellar group of various drummers, including Carmine Appice, Chris Slade of AC/DC, and Donny Baldwin of Starship.

-In addition, he also plays with Quicksilver Gold, a tribute to the music of Quicksilver Messenger Service led by Joli Valenti, son of Dino Valenti, the band's late lead singer.
+In addition, Douglass has also played with Quicksilver Gold, a tribute to the music of Quicksilver Messenger Service led by Joli Valenti, son of Dino Valenti, the band's late lead singer.

 Douglass also has instructional DVDs available from http://www.iconsofrock.com, one on lead guitar and one on fingerstyle guitar.
 He has released solo CDs such as The Natives Are Restless and a Christmas collection, Holiday Classics.

 On July 9, 2010, at Pechanga, Douglass played “Jungle Love” onstage with Miller for the first time of around thirty years.
 Douglass says, “I was strictly there as just another middle-aged guy taking his wife on a date.”